-Ask people who need care and support what they will miss about the person who's leaving.
+Ask people who draw on care and support what they will miss about the person who's leaving.
 You could also ask them what they want the new person to be like in terms of their values, behaviours and attitudes.